 All Age Groups

-Observing Young Children (2 hrs - K4.14 C1 & K4.15 C2 and STARS SQ.3.4.8): Observation provides a window into the child's thinking processes, interests, skills and abilities.
+Observing Young Children Using Anecdotal Notes (2 hrs / C2 - Standard Area 3 and STARS SQ.3.4.8): Observation provides a window into the child's thinking processes, interests, skills and abilities.
 Learn how to use anecdotal notes to record observations of young children and discuss how this valuable information can be used to inform program decisions and the assessment of children.
-Video clips used to practice observation skills.
+Photographs and video clips used to practice observation skills.